Infineon/mtb-example-psoc-edge-power-measurements/README.md

    Configure the `SPEC_ID` macro to be one of the supported specification IDs (Spec ID#) listed in the PSOC&trade; Edge E84 MCU datasheet

-   If you want to specify your custom settings for the PSOC&trade; Edge E84 MCU instead of the datasheet specification, set the `SPEC_ID` macro to `CUSTOM` and define your custom settings in the same file by defining the appropriate macros under the line #elif(SPEC_ID == CUSTOM)
+   If you want to specify your custom settings for the PSOC&trade; Edge E84 MCU instead of the datasheet specification, set the `SPEC_ID` macro to `CUSTOM` and define your custom settings in the same file by defining the appropriate macros under the line #elif(SPEC_ID == CUSTOM).

+   Note that the custom settings only includes few configurations used in this application to be customized.
+To replicate other specifications from the datasheet which are not part of this code example, additional memory layout updates and code changes would be required.

 3. After programming, the application starts automatically.
 Press XRES (SW1) on the kit once programmed

    > **Note:** <br> 1.
 During programming, additional pins, and resources are initialized by the flash loader, which can lead to increased initial current consumption.
 To mitigate this limitation, an external reset is required. <br> 2.
 Also, currently an external reset is required after programming for the MCU to enter DeepSleep-OFF mode.
 To address this, you can implement a workaround by terminating the debug session at the start of the main() function.
 This can be achieved by writing to specific debug control-related MMIO registers, as demonstrated below: <br>

    ```
    /* FP_CTL */
     *((uint32_t*)0xE0002000) = 0x00000002;